 Maulana Azad as the Freedom Fighter

-Maulana Abul Kalam Azaad was a renowned poet and scholar.
-He was very fluent in many languages and was a very good leader as he convinced many people to join the Indian freedom fight.
+Maulana Abdul Kalam Azaad was a renowned poet and scholar.
+He was very fluent in many languages and was a very good leader as he convinced many people to join the Indian Freedom fight.
 Azad worked for Indian nationalism and worked for the Hindu-Muslim unity in India.
-He is not only remembered for his role as the freedom fighter for Indian Independence but also as the first education minister of independent India from 1947 to 1948.
+He is not only remembered for his role as the Freedom Fighter for Indian Independence but also as the first education minister of independent India from 1947 to 1948.
 On February 22, 1958, he passed away due to a stroke.
 For his invaluable contribution to the nation, Maulana Azad was awarded Bharat Ratna which is India’s highest civilian honour in the year 1992.

-Abul Kalam Azad’s original name was Abul Kalam Ghulam Muhiyuddi and he was also called as Maulana Abul kalam or Maulana Azad.
+Abdul kalam Azad’s original name was Abdul kalam Ghulam Muhiyuddi and he was also called Maulana Abdul kalam of Maulana Azad.
 He was born on November 11, 1888, in Mecca.

 Azad was the son of Muhammad Khairuddin, an Indian Muslim scholar living in Mecca and his mother was Sheikha Alia bint Mohammad.
 When he was young his family moved back to India and he received a traditional Islamic education at home from his father and other Islamic scholars.
 Azad was influenced by the teaching of an Indian educator Sir Sayyid Ahmad Khan and learned English as well.